 Staff Sgt.
-DeCrow, 32, was fatally wounded along with 12 others in the shootings at a processing center at the sprawling Army base.
+DeCrow, 32, was fatally wounded along with 12 others when Army psychiatrist Maj.
+Nidal Malik began firing on fellow soldiers at a processing center at the large Army base.

 Staff Sgt.
-DeCrow was there preparing for his deployment to Iraq, Fort Gordon spokesman Buzz Yarnell said Saturday.
+DeCrow was there preparing for his deployment to Iraq, Fort Gordon spokesman Buzz Yarnell said this afternoon.

-His wife told Army officials Saturday that she did not want to talk to the public or take part in media interviews.
+His wife told Army officials this afternoon that she did not want to talk to the media or conduct interviews.
 However, through a military spokesman, Mrs. DeCrow said she wanted everyone to know what a loving man her husband was.

-According to military and family members, Staff Sgt.
-DeCrow graduated in 1996 from Plymouth High School in Plymouth, Ind., married Marikay -- his high school sweetheart -- that spring and joined the Army in the summer.
+According to military and family members, Army Staff Sgt.
+DeCrow graduated from Plymouth High School, Plymouth, Ind., in 1996, married Marikay -- his high school sweetheart -- that spring and joined the Army in the summer.

-When his current deployment ended, she said, she had hoped they would reunite at their home in Columbia County when another post at Fort Gordon opened up.
+When his current deployment ended, she said she hoped they could reunite at their home in Columbia County when another post at Fort Gordon opened up.

 Funeral arrangements are incomplete, but the burial is expected to take place in Indiana, according to a military spokesman.

 Staff Sgt.
 DeCrows father Daniel DeCrow, of Fulton, Ind., said he talked to his son last week to ask him how things were going at Fort Hood.

 As usual, the last words out of my mouth to him were that I was proud of him, he told the Associated Press.
 Thats what I said to him every time that I loved him and I was proud of what he was doing.
 I can carry that around in my heart.